 Students should know (you can remind them) to arrive early for the LiveStream.
 They can enter a pre-session chat area 15 minutes prior to the session and check their computer or mobile device will work correctly.
 A computer with a reliable broadband connection is a must.
 Remind students to limit other Internet activity whilst viewing the LiveStream.

-How do I request Live Streaming be enabled for my lectures?
+How do I request Live Streaming be enabled for my classes?

 Send an email to firstname.lastname@example.org with your requirements or your local support team.
 Once enabled, the central team will confirm and alert your local support team, so they can assist in preparations.

 Apart from online guides, and theatre/tutorial room AV-support, what other support exists for LiveStreaming?

 It is strongly recommended that you discuss your Live Streaming plans with local support teams.
 There are many tricks and traps (largely discussed in this document) that support teams would like to go over with you before you move ahead.

-Will the Live Stream affect how the lecture recording is accessed?
+Will the Live Stream affect how the Echo recording is accessed?

 No, nothing changes in this respect.
-The standard links to the EchoCenter or individual lecture will be used.
+The standard links to the EchoCenter or individual class will be used.
 If you want a copy of the chat log to review, you can request it (soon to be available via the EchoCenter).